Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Full method overview

 \section{Full method overview}

-\begin{revmodif} This section summarizes our full method (\lblfig\ref{fig:method-overview}).
+This section summarizes our full method (\lblfig\ref{fig:method-overview}).
 Our model is made of two independent branches.
 The first discriminative branch (upper branch in \lblfig\ref{fig:method-overview}) solves the piece-wise puzzle task with intra-piece tint rotation detection task.
 The second generative branch (lower branch in \lblfig\ref{fig:method-overview}) performs the partial re-colorization task.
 We share the same encoder network for all of the discriminative tasks, including the attention mechanism.
 The re-colorization task is modeled with \emph{GMM}, and we include the \emph{attention mechanism} for the intra-piece task.
 To detect whether or not an observation $\x$ is an anomaly, we produce the OOD scores of the re-colorization and the $\nrstest$ sampled permutations along with tint rotation tasks.
 The chosen OOD function for every task is the \emph{softmax truth}.
 All of these scores are then combined into a single anomaly score using the \emph{median}.
+Our full training and inference algorithms are respectively given in \lblalg\ref{alg:training} and \lblalg\ref{alg:inference}.

 Presented in \lblfig\ref{fig:anomaly-examples} are examples of anomalies detected by our three different tasks using different visual cues.
-As can be seen, our detectors are of complementary strength. \end{revmodif}
+As can be seen, our detectors are of complementary strength.